-The R&D Expenditure credit has replaced the legacy large company R&D scheme and offers a higher rate of relief.
+The R&D Expenditure Credit (RDEC) scheme replaced the legacy large company R&D scheme and offers a higher rate of relief.

 What is the RDEC?

-Following extensive consultation with businesses and advisors (a process BDO has been actively involved in), HM Treasury introduced a new R&D expenditure credit (RDEC) for large companies and SMEs claiming under the large company scheme.
-The RDEC scheme fully replaced the legacy large company R&D scheme from 1 April 2016.
+Following extensive consultation with businesses and advisors (a process BDO has been actively involved in), HM Treasury introduced the new R&D expenditure credit (RDEC) for large companies and SMEs claiming under the large company scheme with effect from 1 April 2016, fully replacing the legacy large company R&D scheme from that date.

-The RDEC delivers the benefit of the R&D relief in the body of the claiming company’s profit and loss account using a taxable credit of 11% (10% pre 1 April 2015) of qualifying expenditure.
+The RDEC scheme delivers the benefit of the R&D relief in the body of the claiming company’s profit and loss account using a taxable credit of 12% (11% pre 1 January 2018 and 10% pre 1 April 2015) of qualifying expenditure.
 The after tax benefit will either reduce tax payable, or can be claimed as a payable credit by loss making companies.

 The benefit of the RDEC scheme is that:

 - It increases your company’s EBITDA by 12% of qualifying expenditure

 - It offers a higher rate of relief than the legacy scheme (9.72% from 1 January 2018 based on a tax rate of 19%)